Santa Fe BAG is currently hosting three different challenges. Please click on the links below to go to each one:

 B. Those who live outside of the Santa Fe area will mail their book to the next person so it will **arrive** by the first of the month.

-To participate, email Deanna at deannadancing@gmail.com with the following information:
+To participate, email the coordinator, Cymantha Higgins, at cymanthahiggins@gmail.com with the following information:

 Your Name: